timf34/3d3-project-3/README.md

 # Project 3 - 3D3 - Blockchain messaging network

-# TODO - Project 3
+# General TODO - Project 3

 - [ ] Need to improve the robustness of the network nodes
   - The best way to do this is to post status responses, to the